 Myatt & Bell Trust Administration attorneys can guide you through the process and help you come to a firm understanding of your new role.
 During our consultation, we will explain the steps that Trustees must take to ensure that:

-In probate and trust administration we represent initial trustees, family members, successor trustees, beneficiaries, personal representatives, and executors, helping them navigate the difficult legal process of probate and trust administration.
-At the same time, if you are the beneficiary of a trust and have not received any information from the trustee, we can help you assert your rights.
+In probate and trust administration matters, we represent initial trustees, family members, successor trustees, beneficiaries, personal representatives, and executors, helping them navigate the complex legal process of probate and trust administration.
+At the same time, if you are the beneficiary of a Trust and have not received any information from the Trustee, we can help you assert your rights.

-In addition to administering trusts and wills that we created, we regularly probate wills and administer trusts created by other firms.
-Please contact us for a consultation.
-During the initial consultation we help you start to navigate the administration process and talk you through the next steps.
-We are admitted to practice in Oregon, Washington, and California.
+In addition to administering Trusts and Wills that we created, we regularly probate Wills and administer Trusts created by other firms.
+When you schedule an initial consultation with us, we can help you navigate the administration process and talk you through the next steps.